-- The assets of the trust currently consist in no part of: - Real property or tangible personal property located within Pennsylvania; - Stock, securities or intangible personal property, evidenced by the documents, certificates or other instruments that are physically located, or have a business situs, within Pennsylvania; - The trust is taxable as a resident elsewhere for the period in question;
+- The trust has a resident trustee: - · Any trust administration occurs in Pennsylvania; - · Trust assets include: - Real or tangible personal property located within Pennsylvania, or - Stock, securities or intangible personal property, evidenced by the documents, certificates or other instruments that are physically located, or have a business situs within Pennsylvania; or - The situs of the trust is Pennsylvania as provided in 20 PA.
+C.S. §7708.